rage/java-programming/data/part-1/4-variables.md

 ## Reading Integers

 <!-- Merkkijonon muuntaminen kokonaisluvuksi tapahtuu komennolla `Integer.valueOf`, jolle annetaan parametrina muunnettavan luvun sisältämä merkkijono. -->
-The `Integer.valueOf` command converts an string to an integer.
+The `Integer.valueOf` command converts a string to an integer.
 It takes the string containing the value to be converted as a parameter.

 <!-- ```java
 String lukuMerkkijonona = "42";